fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundlePublicationInfo](#bundlepublicationinfo)

 ###### CreatorFamilyName
 **Description:** &#x1F4A5; The CreatorFamilyName element contains the part of the name of the creator that should be treated as the family name when generating a citation for the resource.
-This usage should guide the decision.
+This usage should guide the decision which part belongs into this field.

 	Discovery:					searchable
 	Display:					page